What Does Deep Breathing Do for the Body?

 Though the exact breath count that is most helpful for you may vary based on your natural breathing rate (some people tend to breath at a higher/lower rate than others), a rough estimate of what this ratio would look like is to inhale for a count of 1…2…3…4 and then exhale for a count of 1…2…3…4…5…6, where each count lasts one second.

 It’s worth mentioning that the focus on extended exhalation as a way to relax your breathing is not a new concept.
 In fact, many yoga traditions have extended exhalation as a core part of their practice.
 For example, some researchers have tested the effects of pranayama yoga breathing, where the inhalation to exhalation ratio is 1:2, in patients with asthma.

-Rather than “Take a deep breath,” adopt the motto “Extend your exhale!”
+So rather than, “Take a deep breath,” adopt the motto, “Extend your exhale!”

 Help your people learn to use deep breathing and other resiliency habits that create conditions for peak performance with our online resilience program, The Resilience Advantage.
 The practical, scientific, and application-based approach will allow your leaders to avoid burnout, and instead, burn bright.